'You may be demented': 23.5 year sentence for sexually abusive Evansburg area father | CBC News

 "We are looking forward to moving on and getting past this," she wrote.
 "We will never forget, but we will try our best to turn this experience into something better."

-She revealed she's currently studying criminal justice and hopes one to become a prosecutor.
+She revealed she's currently studying criminal justice and hopes to become a prosecutor.

 She said she wants to help people, just like her and her family were helped.